coin-or/GrUMPy/README.md

 2. GrUMPy can also visualize 2D polyhedra with the installation of [pypolyhedron](https://github.com/rdeits/pypolyhedron), which must be installed from source.

+# Additional Notes for Windows Users

+On Windows, if you want to use `xdot`, there are some additional particulars.
+  * You must install the 32-bit version of Python 2.7
+  * You must install the [PyGtk version 2.22.6](http://ftp.gnome.org/pub/GNOME/binaries/win32/pygtk/2.22/pygtk-all-in-one-2.22.6.win32-py2.7.msi).
+Version 2.24 is buggy on Windows.
+  * You must install version 0.6 of xdot with e.g., `pip install xdot==0.6`

+# Additional Notes for Linux and OS X Users

+There have been reports of incompatibilities with recent versions of PyGtk, but I have not attempted yet to track this down.
+If things break, you may try some variant of the instructions above for installing on Windows.

 ##Examples of Visualizations